 In response, the congregation voted to build a new multipurpose facility that could adequately house the ministries for children and youth.
 While that decision was a relatively easy one to make, the congregation was less sure about how to develop a plan for financing the facility.

-This is when Disciples Church Extension Fund received a request for a General Consultation from the church’s pastor, Rev. Ken Hopkins.
+This is when Disciples Church Extension Fund received a request for a Initial Consultation from the church’s pastor, Rev. Ken Hopkins.
 He decided to contact DCEF because the ministry “would know where the pitfalls are, and how to choose an architect and a contractor.”
 He wanted to partner with an organization that had experience and could discuss the processes required for a possible expansion.

 Describing the consultation, Rev. Hopkins says,